wp-plugins/xml-sitemaps/readme.txt

 == Change Log ==

+= 2.2 =

+- The blog page is not added if the page is set in the Excluded Pages list and the blog page is not the Home Page.
+- Multi-paged entries are no longer included in the sitemap.
+This can be re-enabled if define('xml_sitemaps_paged', true); is set in wp-config

 = 2.1 =

 - Changing of the plugin Settings now will cause regeneration of the sitemap